cchudzicki-ocw-testing/res.9-003-summer-2015/content/pages/instructor-insights/_index.md

 {{< anchor "insights" >}}{{< /anchor >}}

-## Instructor Insights
+## Instructor Interview

 {{< quote "[This course had] one of the best formats of class structure.
 The concepts were reiterated three times in a week through different modes – reading, writing response, student presentations, expert presentations.
 The format of structuring the class was very significant in imparting knowledge of the subjects, even to students that were not familiar with the field or had no background skills in computer science." "— 9.523 student, Fall 2015" >}}

-_In the following pages, Prof. Ellen Hildreth reflects on how_ 9.523 Aspects of a Computational Theory of Intelligence _was taught and how the_ Brains, Minds, and Machines (BMM) _summer course materials can be used to design other full-semester courses._
+*In the following pages, Prof. Ellen Hildreth reflects on how* 9.523 Aspects of a Computational Theory of Intelligence *was taught and how the* Brains, Minds, and Machines (BMM) *summer course materials can be used to design other full-semester courses.*

 - {{% resource_link 8aaec61e-e6fe-9066-e116-b7dbb69aa309 "Fostering the Development of Interdisciplinary Thinking" %}}
 - {{% resource_link c377690a-06a5-9c86-78a3-5e5ec8379fbb "Maintaining Intellectual Coherence across a Wide Range of Topics Related to Intelligence" %}}